school-brainhack/school-brainhack.github.io/content/en/modules/installation/linux.md

 1. Open a terminal and type `echo $SHELL`.
    - If it reads `/bin/bash` then you are all set!
-   - If not, whenever the instructions read "open a terminal," please assume you are to open a terminal, type `bash`, and the proceed with the instructions as specified.
+   - If not, whenever the instructions read "open a terminal," please assume you are to open a terminal, type `bash`, and then proceed with the instructions as specified.

 ### Git